nesterovsky-bros/thoughts/microservices.md

 There should be very strong reasons to make a decision to re-implement monolith complex application using microservices.

 Consider all aspects and don't do it just because it is a popular pattern today.

+To make it more explicit - our initial answer is NO, as it violates migration goals.
+If client want they may exercise in this task post migration.